 We ask you to arrive during a weekend.
 This allows you to settle in and explore the city before our orientation meeting for new volunteers on Monday.
-It is really important for you to start on Monday for registration and organizational reasons, and unfortunately we can't make any exceptions regarding this.
+It is really important for you to start on Monday, and unfortunately we can't make any exceptions regarding this.

-Please inform us (email@example.com) about your arrival date in Mytilini, as soon as you have booked your flights or ferry.
+Please inform us (firstname.lastname@example.org) about your arrival date to Athens, as soon as you have booked your flights or ferry.
 For capacity reasons the team can’t pick you up.
-You can take the bus, metro or taxi from the airport cost around 10 Euros.
+You can take the bus, metro or taxi from the airport to the center.

 We are happy to support you in finding accommodation.
-In your Zoom interview you will be informed about different housing options in Mytilini City Center.
+In your Zoom interview you will be informed about different housing options in Athens city center.

 While packing your bag, please make sure that you pack appropriate clothes.
 Since we work with people from different cultures, bring clothes that cover shoulders and knees and that are not too revealing.
-Note that the summer months can be extremely hot, and winter months cold, windy and rainy.
-We might ask you to help carrying heavy items, so please bring comfortable and light working clothes.
-In addition, we suggest a towel, a sleeping bag (cold winter nights), solid shoes and a reusable coffee cup and drinking bottle.
+Note that the summer months can be extremely hot, and winter months cold, windy, rainy and occassionally snowy.
+Please make sure to bring comfortable and light working clothes.

 Registration & background check

 We register all our volunteers at the relevant authorities.
 On this account we ask you for your information in our application form (the passport-copy).
 Thus, you don’t have to bother with your volunteer registration.
 Please send your criminal record check, after we confirm your stay at OHF, to the volunteer coordinator.